-Secondary efficacy endpoints included in the hierarchical step-down testing procedure include percent change from baseline to Week 12 in a fixed sequence of (1) remnant cholesterol, (2) HDL-C, (3) Apo A1, and (4) non-HDL-C.
+Secondary efficacy endpoints included in the hierarchical step-down testing procedure include percent change from baseline to Week 12 in a fixed sequence of (1) remnant cholesterol, (2) HDL-C, (3) Apo A1, and (4) non-HDL-C. These secondary efficacy endpoints will be analyzed using the same statistical method used for the primary analysis which is Hodges-Lehmann Estimation including the same multiple imputation procedure for the FAS population.
+The endpoints will be tested at a level of 0.05 in order if the previous one is statistically significant.
+Additionally, the endpoints will be analyzed using the ANCOVA model stated in the next paragraph as supplementary analyses.

-The secondary and exploratory efficacy endpoints during the 12-week Efficacy Period will be analyzed using an ANCOVA model with the same imputation method used for the primary analysis.
+The other secondary and exploratory efficacy endpoints during the 12-week Efficacy Period will be analyzed using an ANCOVA model with the same imputation method used for the primary analysis.
 The ANCOVA model will include country, current statin therapy use (not on statin therapy versus currently receiving statin therapy), and treatment as factors; baseline value as a covariate.
 Estimates for treatment difference, p-values and 95% confidence intervals will be provided.
 If normality assumption is not met, Hodges-Lehmann estimator with the same imputation method used for the primary analysis will be used.